-There are types/styles of cloths I love/admire, and then cloths I like to make, and they don't necessarily overlap.
+There are types/styles of cloths I admire, and then cloths I like to make, and they don't necessarily overlap.
 Because I often speak in hyperbole, I'm often mistaken to like only the types I make but that's not the case.

-I love, but for now can't working with, or may never want to work with:
+I love, but at least for now can't/don't want to work with:

-* All my life I've been smitten by old-fashioned Jacquard; think drapes and upholsteries in European castles and palaces.
+* All my life I've been smitten by old-fashioned Jacquard; think drapes and upholsteries in European castles/palaces.
 If I can get my hands on a loom, I would in a snap, but I've been shedding this dream due to financial and other limitations.
 Also love it when folks are creative and do their own things on Jacquard.
 I once came upon a fabulous Australian weaver's work but sadly lost that link.

-* Textured cloth; I love smart use of boucles, sometimes the different shrinkage pieces and woven pleats.
+* Textured cloth; I love smart use of boucles in particular; think coat fabric.

-* Embroidered work; I'm a real sucker for embroidery and beading, particularly old-fashioned motifs, especially florals or work in one color.
+* Embroidered work; I'm a sucker for embroidery and beading, particularly old-fashioned motifs, especially florals or works in one hue.

 * Some felt work, but I'm fussy about them.